-Student Summer Support and ResourcesThe mathematics department will no longer be requiring the completion of work over the summer, however we do encourage families to utilize the resources provided on this page for practice throughout the summer if they so choose.
-Please note that this change does not apply to AP students.
-Should you have any additional questions, please do not hesitate to contact the mathematics subject supervisor Brandon Josselyn (email@example.com).How can I practice my understanding of mathematics over the summer?1.
+Student Summer Support and ResourcesThe mathematics department does not require the completion of work over the summer.
+However, families can utilize the resources provided on this page for practice throughout the summer if they so choose.
+Should you have any additional questions, please do not hesitate to contact the Mathematics Supervisor, Theresa Raftery (firstname.lastname@example.org).How can I practice my understanding of mathematics over the summer?1.
 Summer Math Packets

 2. Khan Academy